 VPNs used to be a niche tool used mainly for remote working.
 But with online privacy and security now priorities for everyone - plus tales of the government monitoring your traffic and ISPs selling your browsing data to the highest bidder - VPNs are becoming an essential app for your phone, laptop and other devices.

-Security and privacy is the name of the game when it comes to VPNs.
-The software allows you to encrypt your data through a private ‘tunnel’ when using the internet, so your movements can’t be monitored by prying eyes.
+Security is the name of the game when it comes to VPNs.
+They encrypt all data travelling from your device to the internet through a private ‘tunnel’ so your activity can’t be monitored by prying eyes.

 What is OpenVPN?

-OpenVPN is a protocol which is over 15 years old, and has been in continuous development since it’s release back on 2001.
-It is used by several different VPN programs to keep your traffic safe and secure.
+OpenVPN is a protocol which is - somewhat surprisingly - over 15 years old.
+It's been in continuous development since its release in 2001, and is used by most consumer VPN services.

-- OpenVPN, as the name suggests, is open source.
-This means that its code is open to the public, so it has been inspected, vetted and tested by many different people and organisations.
+- It is open source.
+This means that its code can be viewed by anyone, so it has been inspected, vetted and tested by many different security experts and organisations.

-- It features military grade encryption, also known as 256 bit encryption, and can use multiple different encryption techniques and algorithms.
+- It features military-grade, 256-bit encryption and can use multiple encryption techniques and algorithms.

-- It can be used on almost any platform, including Windows, Linux and macOS and even mobile platforms of Android and iOS.
+- It can be used on almost any platform, including Windows, Linux and macOS as well as Android and iOS.

 While this makes it an adaptive and powerful too, it also suffers from a couple of drawbacks.

 First, it isn't a standalone VPN service and requires third-party applications to function.
 This means, to some extent, that it is only as useful as the applications that it’s relying on – which isn’t a problem if they are legitimate and professionally developed and run.